sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/guides/your_first_rule.md

 }
 ```

-### Invoke `generateUsername()` With the Identities First and Last Name
+### Invoke `generateUsername()` With the Identity's First and Last Name

 This is the final part of the rule.
-We call our `generateUsername()` function, passing in the identities first and last name.
+Call the `generateUsername()` function, passing in the identity's first and last name.
 The `identity` variable is already initialized and included as input to our attribute generator rule.

 ```java